ioarun/ioarun.github.io/_posts/2017-03-27-build-2d-robotic-car.md

 {% include image.html img="images/2017/robotic-car/next_condition.png" title="Localized car" caption="Small green dot is actually 1000 particles on top of each other localizing the car." %}

 This model is useful in understanding the vehicle motion especially when taking a turn.Let's say our car starts to take a right turn.
-Assuming the steering angle to be <html>&alpha;<html>, the radius of the circle that the rear wheel makes while taking the turn to be `R`, and the distance between the front and rear wheel be `L`.
+Assuming the steering angle to be &alpha; , the radius of the circle that the rear wheel makes while taking the turn to be `R`, and the distance between the front and rear wheel be `L`.

 <html>
 <head>